ifm/developerportal/v1.1.30/_sources/ODS/Zones/zones.md.txt

 The 3D zone extent is defined via the 2D (convex) hull of the points in space as defined by the list `zoneCoordinates`.
 Its volume is handled via the combined `maxHeight` parameter and `minObjectHeight` parameters.
 If configured, [overhanging loads](../OverhangingLoads/overhanging_loads.md) will also be taken into account.

-### Probability threshold

-The parameter `probabilityThreshold` defines the binarization from a 8 bit scaled probability value per grid cell to a binary (occupation) value per grid cell.
-All binary occupation values of grid cells inside the zone are then combined to form the binary output per zone.

 ### Number of zones
-As of `FW version 1.0.14` an ODS application is limited to a maximum of three zones.
+An ODS application is limited to a maximum of three zones.

 ## Output